 A: Victims of criminal sexual assault need not retain a private attorney to pursue criminal prosecution as representation is handled by the District Attorney's office.
-You may wish to retain an attorney if you are considering filing a civil action, or if you are the responding party.
-The responding party may retain counsel at their own expense if they determine that they need legal advice about criminal prosecution and/or the University's resolution process.
-Both the responding party and the reporting party may also use an attorney as their advisor during the University's resolution process.
+You may wish to retain an attorney if you are considering filing a civil action, or if you are the Responding Party.
+The Responding Party may retain counsel at their own expense if they determine that they need legal advice about criminal prosecution and/or Herzing University's resolution process.
+Both the Responding Party and the Complainant may also use an attorney as their advisor during Herzing University's resolution process.
 Attorneys are subject to the same restrictions as other advisors in the process.